MV Speedlink Vanguard: History

-Stena Shipper was built in 1973 by A Vuyk & Zonen's Scheepswerven, Amsterdam, Netherlands as Yard Number 864.
+Stena Shipper was built in 1973 by A. Vuyk & Zonen's Scheepswerven, Capelle aan den IJssel, Netherlands as Yard Number 864.
 Launched on 16 June 1973 and completed in September, she was allocated the IMO Number 7325241.

 On completion, Stena Shipper was chartered to the Union Steam Ship Company of New Zealand and transferred to the New Zealand flag.
 She was renamed Union Wellington on 2 November 1973.
 The charter ended in 1975 and she returned to Europe.
 In 1976, she was lengthened by about 37 m by Howaldtswerke-Deutsche Werft, Kiel, West Germany.
 She was reflagged to West Germany on 26 January 1977 during tests after her rebuilt and was then reflagged to Greece the next day.
 She was chartered to Aghiris Lines, Piraeus and renamed Alpha Express.
 Following the bankruptcy of Aghiris Lines in 1979, she was arrested at Mombasa, Kenya.